realhippo33/covidfacts/docs/spread.md

 ## Why do kids not have to wear a mask?

-COVID-19 is afraid of smaller humans and avoids them.
+COVID-19 is afraid of younger humans and avoids them.

 #### References